Simplifying Traffic Anomaly Detection with Video Foundation Models: Methodology

 \subsection{Pre-trained Encoders}

-We select a range of recent ViFMs that represent various pre-training strategies, and apply them to the TAD task; see \cref{tab:vitmodels} for an overview of their pre-training strategies.
+We select a range of recent Video ViT-based ViFMs that represent various pre-training strategies, and apply them to the TAD task; see \cref{tab:vitmodels} for an overview of their pre-training strategies.
 When possible, we select variants pre-trained on Kinetics-400~\cite{kay2017kinetics} for consistency.
+For completeness, we also include R(2+1)D~\cite{tran2018r2p1d}, a fully-convolutional encoder, motivated by recent studies showing its competitive performance in the related task of collision anticipation~\cite{desai2025cyclecrash}.

-We include ViViT~\cite{arnab2021vivit} as a baseline to represent fully-supervised pre-training.
+We include ViViT~\cite{arnab2021vivit} and fully-convolutional R(2+1)D~\cite{tran2018r2p1d} to represent fully-supervised pre-training.
 VideoMAE~\cite{tong2022videomae}, MVD~\cite{wang2023mvd}, and VideoMAE2~\cite{wang2023videomae2} are selected to evaluate progressively stronger variants of self-supervised pre-training from videos.
-We also assess InternVideo2~\cite{wang2024internvideo2}, which combines self-supervised learning from videos and weakly-supervised learning from multiple modalities, and is one of the leading models across numerous video benchmarks.
-Together, these ViT-based models cover a diverse range of pre-training strategies.
+Among weakly-supervised methods, we assess UMT~\cite{li2023unmasked} and SMILE~\cite{thoker2025smile}, both of which align video tokens with CLIP~\cite{radford2021clip} supervision.
+Finally, InternVideo2~\cite{wang2024internvideo2} combines self-supervised learning from videos and weakly-supervised learning from multiple modalities, and is one of the leading models across numerous video benchmarks.
+Together, these models cover a diverse range of pre-training strategies.

-For completeness, we also include the fully-convolutional R(2+1)D model, pretrained in a fully-supervised manner, motivated by recent studies showing its competitive performance in the related task of collision anticipation \cite{desai2025cyclecrash}.